phonegap/phonegap-plugin-push/docs/PAYLOAD.md

     "alert": { // alternatively just a string: "Your Message", "title": "A short string describing the purpose of the notification", "body": "The text of the alert message",
-      // localozation of message is possible
+      // localization of message is possible
       "launch-image": "The filename of an image file in the app bundle, with or without the filename extension.
 The image is used as the launch image when users tap the action button or move the action slider"
     },
-    "badge": 5, // Number to show at App icon "content-available": 0, // configure background updates, see below "category": "identifier", // Provide this key with a string value that represents the notification’s type "thread-id": "id", // Provide this key with a string value that represents the app-specific identifier for grouping notifications
+    "badge": 5, // Number to show at App icon "content-available": "0", // configure background updates, see below "category": "identifier", // Provide this key with a string value that represents the notification’s type "thread-id": "id", // Provide this key with a string value that represents the app-specific identifier for grouping notifications
     "sound": "default"  // play default sound, or custom sound, see [iOS Sound](#sound-1) section